C2SM/icon4py/tools/README.md

 ## Installation instructions

-Until the development reaches a stable state, we recommend you to follow the general instructions in the [../README.md](../README.md) root folder to install `icon4pytools` and all its dependencies in a virtual environment for development.
+Until development reaches a stable state, we recommend that you follow the general instructions in the [../README.md](../README.md) root folder to install `icon4pytools` and all of its dependencies in a virtual environment.

 ## Command-line tools